 Imagine that the decision has ended badly and explore why.
 These imagined failings allow a deeper understanding of the risks involved and the required mitigations.
 “We should be pessimistic enough to see what might go wrong and optimistic enough to push through.”

 “We need to remove the blame culture and make failure acceptable, so that we can learn from our mistakes.”
 Insights lead to improvements if the learnings are embedded in policies and processes.

 - Review what went right as well as what went wrong.

 Most boards do most things well.
 In seeking to improve how you make decisions, “don’t throw the baby out with the bathwater.”

 Above all of these?
 A common theme to our Think Tanks this year is emerging: decision making must bear in mind the purpose of the organisation.

 “If you don’t know what your purpose is, then you don’t have a hope in getting the decision right.”

 We will never know why the Lusitania made the decision to enter military waters, it remains a secret to this day.
 But you can’t help but wonder about the sequence of events and decisions that lead to the tragedy.
 Loss of life is thankfully uncommon in corporate life.
 But poor decision making that leads to corporate disasters can affect thousands of people who lose their jobs, pensions, homes and trust in business.

 Pressure from the public and the media spurs Government to lean on regulators to hold companies to account.
-So it’s no surprise that regulators are training their red dots on the Board — asking for evidence on how they make decisions.
+So, it’s no surprise that regulators are training their red dots on the board and asking for evidence on how they make decisions.
 We don’t believe that even the best decision process can avoid poor outcomes, but they do make them less likely.
-And a board that can demonstrate their efforts to take better decisions is one that is less likely to be a target for regulators and activist shareholders.
+A board that can demonstrate their efforts to take better decisions is one that is less likely to be a target for regulators and activist shareholders.